Tyler Thomas Tops POWRi West at Creek County’s “Fall Fling”

 “The top was quick right away,” Thomas said in victory lane.
 “It got really technical and tricky up there, there were some bumps and we just had to ride it out.”

-Coons, Jr., and Tony Bruce, Jr., led the way to the green flag with Coons, Jr., snaring the early lead as Thomas made his way into second by the third round.
-Thomas worked the high side past Coons, Jr., by the seventh circuit to take command.
+Coons, Jr., and Tony Bruce, Jr., led the way to the green flag with Coons, Jr., snaring the early lead with Thomas making his way into second by the third round.
+Thomas worked the high side past Coons, Jr., by the eighth round to take command.

-In his wake, Beason worked the low line to move into fifth from the ninth starting position by the time a caution flew after 11 laps and worked his way up to second in short order by the 14th circuit.
+In his wake, Beason worked the low line to move into fifth from the ninth starting position by the time a caution flew after 11 rounds and worked his way up to second in short order by the 14th circuit.

 Thomas kept Beason at bay, surviving a final caution with five laps to go to post his second POWRi West win of the season by little more than a car length.

-Beason settled for runner-up honors with Bruce, Jr., rounding out the podium after Coons, Jr., and Wesley Smith tangled while dicing for third to set up the final five-lap dash to the stripe.
-Blake Hahn rallied from 18th to fourth with current POWRi West points leader and Sooner Series champion Kory Schudy rounding out the top five from the 12th starting position.
+Beason settled for runner-up honors with Bruce, Jr., taking over the show position after Coons, Jr., and Wesley Smith tangled while dicing for third to set up the final five-lap dash to the stripe.
+Bruce, Jr., however missed the scales after the checkered flag, handing third to 18th-starter Blake Hahn with POWRi West points eader and Sooner Series champion Kory Schudy from 12th and Alex Sewell rounding out the top five.

-Alex Sewell was sixth while Grady Chandler rallied from 20th to seventh with Wesley Smith, Zane Hendricks and Tanner Berryhill completing the top ten.
+Grady rallied from 20th to sixth with Wesley Smith, Zane Hendricks, Tanner Berryhill and Matt Sherrell completing the top ten.

 Hank Davis, Coons, Jr., Thomas, Korey Weyant and Bruce, Jr., topped heat race action with Coons, Jr., Pat Schudy and Chance Morton winning qualifying races.
 Cannon McIntosh won the “C” Main with Chett Gherke besting the “B” Main.